 Hotel industry incentives

-Effective 1 August 2020, a 150% tax deduction will be available for hotels and resorts for amounts paid for any salaries or wages paid for employment of local artists.
+Effective 1 August 2020, a 150% (300% effective from 1 August 2022) tax deduction will be available for hotels and resorts for amounts paid for any salaries or wages paid for employment of local artists.

 A tax exemption or reduced tax rate is available on the income of non-resident employees of an approved non-resident company engaged or intending to be engaged in making a film in Fiji.

 Tax concessions are also available for residents of areas declared as studio city zones by the appropriate government minister.

 Effective 1 August 2019, a 200% tax deduction is available on expenses incurred from the importation of filming equipment for film making and audio-visual production by a business registered in Fiji.

 Effective 1 August 2019, the following concession is available to a person that sets up a post-production facility with capital investment of at least FJD 2 million: